aroberge/avantpy/docs/source/dialect.rst

 `avantpy/dialects/ directory <https://github.com/aroberge/avantpy/tree/master/avantpy/dialects>`_.

-Perhaps an example is the best way to demonstrate; we will generate an error message by trying to assign the AvantPy keyword ``repeat`` (``répéter`` in the French **dialect**) and show the error message in the other language using the AvantPy console::
+Perhaps an example is the best way to demonstrate, using two different "languages" in an unusual way.
+We we will generate an
+error message by trying to assign the AvantPy keyword ``repeat`` (``répéter`` in the French **dialect**) and show the error message in the other language using the AvantPy console::

     $ python -m avantpy
-    avantpy console version 0.0.4.
+    avantpy console version 0.0.5.
 [Python version: 3.7.0]

     ->> set_lang('fr')
     ->> set_dialect('pyen')
     'pyen'
+    ->> repeat 3:
+    ...     print('Hello!')
+    ...
+    Hello!
+    Hello!
+    Hello!
     ->> a = repeat

         Exception AvantPy: RepeatFirstError